Drongelens Canal: Effectiveness of the canal

-In the night of 8–9 September 1910 the Dommel opened the canal by flowing over the threshold below the railway bridge south of 's-Hertogenbosch station.
+On the night of 8–9 September 1910 the Dommel opened the canal by flowing over the threshold below the railway bridge south of 's-Hertogenbosch station.
 Whether the canal would serve its purpose could only be determined by the occurrence of a very high water level on the upper Meuse.
 In the winter of 1913-1914 such a high water level occurred.
 The province noted that the new mouth of the Meuse and the drainage canal discharged enormous amounts of water.
 The fact that many polders nevertheless continued to be flooded was blamed on the continued high water level to the west, that prevented part of the discharge.
 Meanwhile, the canal had also been useful for irrigation.
 To the contrary one of the water boards complained that the canal did not discharge well enough.

 Requests to broaden the canal

 By 1919 there were requests to broaden the canal.
 It was quite effective, but not built for the sharp increase in drainage that took place after it was opened.
 In late December 1926 there was a comment about: 'The unmaintainable situation that existed before the move of the mouth of the Meuse'.
 It noted that in recent years the speed of discharge upstream had increased so dramatically, that without the Bergse Maas and the Drongelens Canal, half of North Brabant and Gelderland would have been under water at the time.
 Furthermore, that the Drongelens Canal as it was, would not be sufficient for developments in the near future.

 By 1930 the canal had indeed become insufficient, because its shores did not allow a greater discharge speed than 60^{3}/s.
 Therefore, it was said that the profile of the canal had to be changed and its dykes needed to become heavier.